drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 **1. Data collection and cleaning**

-This involves gathering sales data from Shopee Supermarket, such as product name, price and quantity sold by using APIs provided.
+This involves gathering sales data from Shopee Supermarket, such as product name, price and quantity sold by using APIs provided and display data in real time using MongoDB's real-time data ingestion.
 Following the collection of  data, data pre-processing tasks such as cleaning, filtering, and transforming the data into usable format will be performed.

 **2. Data analysis and modeling**